Gluten Free Brownie Cookies (gluten free, grain free and refined sugar free)

 - Step 7: Top with extra chocolate chips or chunks and a pinch of sea salt.

-- Step 8: Bake for 7–10 minutes.
-They will look very soft — leave them to cool fully before eating.
+- Step 8: Bake for 7 to 10 minutes.
+They will look very soft when they come out.
+Leave them to cool fully before eating.

 Nutrition Facts